CamLadd/Movie_Analysis_Project/Readme.md

     * production_budget
     * domestic_gross
     * worldwide_gross
-3. bom_moviegross_df
-    * domestic_gross
-    * worldwide_gross

-Using the above three dataframes, we need to merge and clean up to prepare a final dataframe including following Target Variables.
+Using the above two dataframes, we need to merge and clean up to prepare a final dataframe including following Target Variables.

 FINAL_DF: